-- Mendel did his experiments on the pea plants. - This was achieved by two different methods: - 1.
-Self-fertilization: occurs when pollen falls from an anther onto the stigma of the same flower. - 2.
-Cross-fertilization: occurs when pollen of a plant is used to fertilize a different plant. - Mendel cross-fertilized the plants by opening the keel of a flower before the anthers matured and removed them to prevent self-fertilization. - Mendel then collected pollens from the removed anther and placed it on the stigma of a second plant.
+- He did his experiments on the pea plants.
+This was achieved by two different methods: - 1) Self-fertilization: occurs when pollen falls from the anther onto the stigma of the same flower. - 2) Cross-fertilization: occurs when pollen of one plant is used to fertilize a different plant.
+Pistil He cross-fertilized the plants by opening the keel of a flower before the anthers matured and removed them to prevent self-fertilization (Figure - Mendel then collected pollen from the removed anther and placed it on the stigma of a second plant.

-Anatomy of a garden pea plant flower
+Figure 1: Anatomy of a garden pea plant flower